-The derivatives data covered by this subsection are data necessary to carry out the Commission's mandate to protect against unfair, improper or fraudulent practices, to foster fair and efficient capital markets, to promote confidence in the capital markets, and to address systemic risk.
+The derivatives data covered by this subsection are data necessary to carry out the Commission's mandate to protect against unfair, improper or fraudulent practices, to foster fair, efficient and competitive capital markets, to foster capital formation, to promote confidence in the capital markets, and to address systemic risk.
 This includes derivatives data with respect to any transaction or transactions that may impact Ontario's capital markets.